HomeArticlesBest M.2 NVMe SSDs 2026: Which to Buy for PC and PS5

 • Best affordable PCIe 5.0 — Crucial P510.
 Gen 5 speeds without the flagship price.

-Best Overall: Samsung 990 Pro
+Best overall: Samsung 990 Pro

 Fastest: Samsung 9100 Pro

-Best Value: Crucial P310
+Best value: Crucial P310

-The Crucial P310 is our pick for anyone who wants strong performance without paying flagship money.
-It sticks to PCIe 4.0 with TLC memory and is rated at up to 7,100 MB/s read and 6,000 MB/s write — a touch behind the very best, but perfectly honest figures that suit the vast majority of PCs and consoles.
-Crucially, it stays cheap and is frequently discounted, which is rare in the current market.
-Available in 1TB, 2TB and 4TB, it starts at around £140 for 1TB.
-For most gamers and everyday users, it is the most sensible buy.
-Check the price on Amazon
+The Crucial P310 is the pick for anyone who wants strong performance without paying flagship money.
+It sticks to PCIe 4.0 with TLC memory, comes in 1TB, 2TB and 4TB, and is rated at up to 7.1 GB/s read and 6 GB/s write in theory — lower than the Gen 5 drives, but perfectly honest figures that suit the vast majority of PCs and consoles.

-Best Affordable PCIe 5.0: Crucial P510
+Best affordable PCIe 5.0: Crucial P510

-How to Choose an M.2 NVMe SSD
+How to choose an M.2 NVMe SSD

 SATA or NVMe?

-PCIe 4.0 vs PCIe 5.0
+PCIe 4.0 or PCIe 5.0?

 Memory type: SLC, MLC, TLC and QLC